Bioinspired Communication & Ethics

 🎮 AI Quiz & History (~25 min)

-Interactive Mentimeter quiz on AI history and facts (competitive, with leaderboard):
+Interactive Poll Everywhere quiz on AI history and facts (competitive, with leaderboard):

 The lesson: AI hype cycles repeat.
 The rhetoric of the 1960s is nearly indistinguishable from 2020s discourse.
 This is a science communication case study in real time.